firemonster612/gclicker/README.md

 Or on KDE: Settings → Workspace Behavior → Screen Locking

+### Global hotkey doesn't work

+On pure Wayland sessions, global hotkey support may be limited due to Wayland's security model.
+If the built-in hotkey doesn't work:

+1. **Recommended**: Use GNOME keyboard shortcuts (see "Optional: Additional CLI Hotkeys" section above)
+2. **Alternative**: Run under XWayland (most systems have this by default)

+The built-in hotkey works best on X11 or XWayland-compatible setups.

 ### Nothing happens when clicking starts

 Check if your Wayland compositor supports the RemoteDesktop portal.
 Most modern compositors (GNOME 3.38+, KDE Plasma 5.23+) support it.